thangquang09/aws-spark-streaming-project/README.md

 - **Data Ingestion:** Spark reads job data from different sources/formats (text, JSON, CSV) and applies a schema to unify the data structure.

 - **Data Processing:** Spark processes and transforms the data according to the specified schema, ensuring consistency across sources.
 Additional transformations and cleansing operations can be applied as necessary.

 - **Data Storage:** The processed data is stored in a data lake on AWS S3, creating a centralized repository for all job-related data.

-- **Data Querying:** AWS Glue catalogs the data in S3, enabling efficient querying and analysis using AWS Athena or other compatible tools.
+- **Optional Data Querying and Cataloging:** AWS Glue catalogs the data in S3, enabling efficient querying and analysis using AWS Athena or other compatible tools.

 - **Real-time Processing:** Spark Streaming enables real-time ingestion and processing, allowing the pipeline to handle continuous data flows and update the data lake in near real-time.